ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

     --8<-- "assets/aws/pcs/0-pcs-cluster-cloudformation-vpc-and-subnets.yaml"
     ```

-Use the default options and give the stack a name, like `AWSPCS-PTPro-cluster`.
-You can leave the options as the defaults.
+Give the stack a name like `AWSPCS-PTPro-cluster` and leave the options at their defaults.

-!!! tip "Use this AWS Cloud Formation [quick-create link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https%3A%2F%2Fs3.us-east-1.amazonaws.com%2Fcf-templates-behdg14v2lp8-us-east-1%2F2025-12-18T124707.749Zt1m-0-pcs-cluster-cloudformation-vpc-and-subnets.yaml&stackName=AWSPCS-PTPro-cluster&param_CidrPublicSubnetA=10.3.0.0%2F20&param_ProvisionSubnetsC=False&param_CidrBlock=10.3.0.0%2F16&param_CidrPrivateSubnetB=10.3.144.0%2F20&param_CidrPrivateSubnetC=10.3.160.0%2F20&param_CidrPublicSubnetC=10.3.32.0%2F20&param_CidrPublicSubnetB=10.3.16.0%2F20&param_CidrPrivateSubnetA=10.3.128.0%2F20) to quickly provision these resources with default settings."
+!!! tip "Use this AWS CloudFormation [quick-create link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https%3A%2F%2Fs3.us-east-1.amazonaws.com%2Fcf-templates-behdg14v2lp8-us-east-1%2F2025-12-18T124707.749Zt1m-0-pcs-cluster-cloudformation-vpc-and-subnets.yaml&stackName=AWSPCS-PTPro-cluster&param_CidrPublicSubnetA=10.3.0.0%2F20&param_ProvisionSubnetsC=False&param_CidrBlock=10.3.0.0%2F16&param_CidrPrivateSubnetB=10.3.144.0%2F20&param_CidrPrivateSubnetC=10.3.160.0%2F20&param_CidrPublicSubnetC=10.3.32.0%2F20&param_CidrPublicSubnetB=10.3.16.0%2F20&param_CidrPrivateSubnetA=10.3.128.0%2F20) to quickly provision these resources with default settings"

-Under Capabilities: Check the box for I acknowledge that AWS CloudFormation might create IAM resources.
+Under "Capabilities", check the box for "I acknowledge that AWS CloudFormation might create IAM resources".

-Once you have created this new VPC, find its VPC ID and note it by searching for it in the [Amazon VPC Console](https://console.aws.amazon.com/vpc) by selecting "VPCs" and then searching for the name you picked above.
-If you chose the stack name we suggested, you would search for `PTPro`, and if you are deploying this in `us-east-1` you can use this [link](https://us-east-1.console.aws.amazon.com/vpcconsole/home?region=us-east-1#vpcs:search=PTPro).
+After the VPC is created, find its ID in the [Amazon VPC Console](https://console.aws.amazon.com/vpc) by selecting "VPCs" and searching for the stack name.
+If the suggested stack name was used, search for `PTPro`.
+For deployments in `us-east-1`, use this [link](https://us-east-1.console.aws.amazon.com/vpcconsole/home?region=us-east-1#vpcs:search=PTPro).
+Note the VPC ID for use in later steps.
-Make a note of the VPC ID once you have found it.

 ### 2. Create Security Groups

 ???+ summary
-    In this section we will create three security groups:
+    In this section, you will create three security groups:

-    - A cluster security group enabling comms between the compute nodes, login node and AWS PCS controller
+    - A cluster security group enabling communication between the compute nodes, login node, and AWS PCS controller.
-    - An inbound ssh group that can optionally be enabled to allow ssh logins on the login node
+    - An inbound SSH group that can optionally be enabled to allow SSH logins on the login node.
-    - An DCV group that can optionally be enabled to allow DCV remote desktop connections to the login node
+    - A DCV group that can optionally be enabled to allow DCV remote desktop connections to the login node.

-!!! tip "If you have already created these security groups you can reuse them and skip this step."
+??? tip "It is possible to reuse existing security groups"
+    If compatible security groups already exist, skip this step and substitute their IDs for the `cluster-*-sg`, `InboundSshSecurityGroupId`, and `InboundDcvSecurityGroupId` references in later steps.

-Using [CloudFormation][1], create a new stack for the security groups using the following template:
+Using [CloudFormation][1], create a new stack for the security groups with the following template:

 [`1-pcs-cluster-cloudformation-security-groups.yaml`](../assets/aws/pcs/1-pcs-cluster-cloudformation-security-groups.yaml)